moijafcor/Aliaxer/README.md

 ## The "Classic" Way

-For decades I just used a directory on my _*rc_ file for sourcing all files from there, like this:
+Is not foreing practice to use a directory on _*rc_ file for sourcing all files from there, like this:

 ```bash
 if [ -f ~/path/to/directory ]; then